 According to the authors, there is much written about the political ignorance of Americans, but very little research on their political misperceptions.
 The authors were prompted to do their study because they found that recent studies showed that most Americans appeared to lack factual knowledge of politics.
 They conducted experiments in 2005 and 2006 to find out if "fake or unsubstantiated beliefs" regarding politics could be corrected.

 Their experiments consisted of panels of individuals with liberal, conservative and in between ideological political views.
-These panels were then subjected to two types of
+These panels were then subjected to two types of information, one type being statements such as those made by former President George W. Bush before the Iraq invasion, as well as mock news articles attributed to such news sources as the New York Times and Fox News, about the presence of weapons of mass destruction (WMDs) in Iraq.

 Then the panels were given the correct information that WMDs were never found in Iraq.
 But in each ideological group, the members failed to update or change their beliefs about Iraq having these weapons.
 And in several instances this corrected information made members feel even stronger about their beliefs.